Plastic & Reconstructive Surgery EMR Software

 What Is Plastic & Reconstructive Surgery EMR Software?

 Plastic surgery EMR software is designed to optimize clinical workflow through integrated interfaces with labs, pharmacies, and diagnostic equipment.
 Reconstructive surgery practices require software that can handle large volumes of documentation and forms and tracking of patient progress pre- and postoperative.
-The electronic medical records should also have discreet data-sharing capabilities between practitioners of other specialties such as anesthesiologists and immunologists.
+Electronic medical records (EMR) should also have discreet data-sharing capabilities between practitioners of other specialties such as anesthesiologists and immunologists.

-To understand how the software works, it is advisable to learn about the different features and functionalities of the software.
-Before choosing a Plastic Surgery Electronic Health Record (EHR) software, we should check if the software has the following key features:
+Before choosing a Plastic Surgery Electronic Health Record (EHR) software check if the software has the following key features:

 Templates – Built-in templates in the software for plastic surgery save time.
 They include procedures that reconstructive surgeons see often such as rhinoplasty, implants, laser procedures, grafting, cheiloplasty, and many more.
 These templates are customizable so surgeons can add or remove what they think is necessary.